-Creepy dolls in the horror genre is nothing new; from The Twilight Zone’s “Living Doll” episode to The Conjuring’s lame spin-off Annabelle we’ve been subjected to countless iteration of the scary doll motif.
-In the film The Boy takes the sub-genre to an even deeper level lame than we got with Annabelle or that terrible Poltergeist remake.
+Creepy dolls in the horror genre are nothing new; from The Twilight Zone’s “Living Doll” episode to The Conjuring’s lame spin-off Annabelle we’ve been subjected to countless iteration of the scary doll motif.
+In the film, The Boy takes the sub-genre to an even deeper level of lameness than we got with the likes of Annabelle or that terrible Poltergeist remake.
 Director William Brent Bell knows how to create an atmosphere of fear and dread, but then he tosses that all aside for cheap jumps scares.
-Worse is that two of those jumps scares are of the “It was just a dream” variety.
+Worse is that two of those jump scares are of the “It was just a dream” variety.
 I haven’t been so annoyed with dream sequences since Batman v Superman: Dawn of Justice.
-Though to be fair The Boy came out before the BvS movie, but this film could have been improved vastly if one of the dreams had The Flash traveling back in time to warn us to not watch this movie.
+Though to be fair The Boy came out before the BvS movie, but this film could have been improved vastly if one of the dreams had The Flash travelling back in time to warn us to not watch this movie.

 The movie begins with young American Greta Evans (Lauren Cohan) arriving at an imposing English mansion where she has accepted a babysitting job.
-The job is to take care of eight year old Brahms while his parents, Mr. and Mrs. Heelshire (Jim Norton/Diana Hardcastle), take off for a much deserved holiday.
-There is only one small problem; Brahms is not a real boy but a life sized porcelain doll.
-It’s at this point a rational person would be trying see how fast they can get that cab back but not our Greta, she just rolls with it as Mrs. Heelshire informs Greta of all her responsibilities in caring for Brahms; read to him, dress and feed him, and play loud Gregorian music.
+The job is to take care of eight-year-old Brahms while his parents, Mr. and Mrs. Heelshire (Jim Norton/Diana Hardcastle), take off for a much-deserved holiday.
+There is only one small problem; Brahms is not a real boy but a life-sized porcelain doll.
+It’s at this point a rational person would be trying to see how fast they can get that cab back but not our Greta, she just rolls with it as Mrs. Heelshire informs Greta of all her responsibilities in caring for Brahms; read to him, dress and feed him, and play loud Gregorian music.
 So right off the bat writer Stacey Meaner hands us a premise that is incredibly hard to swallow, and as the movie continues it just gets harder and harder.
 Who in their right mind would stay and do this job?
-Let’s check off the red flags shall we?
+Let’s check off the red flags, shall we?

 Consider the suspension of disbelief broken.
 Sure we get a backstory that Greta has fled Montana to escape an abusive ex-boyfriend, but is this the only job on the planet?
-I don’t care how much they are paying her for this gig because even if there isn’t anything supernatural going on it still means your employers are little bit crazy.
+I don’t care how much they are paying her for this gig because even if there isn’t anything supernatural going on it still means your employers are a little bit crazy.
 Who needs that shit on top of a stalking ex-boyfriend?
-The movie does establish quickly how Greta is not the most level headed thinker; when the Heelshires depart for their holiday, after Mrs. Heelshire creepily whispers into Greta’s ear, “I’m sorry.”
-She once again fails to take the hint and call a cab.
-During a stormy night she discovers that someone has cut a lock out of her hair, stolen her necklace while she was showering, and thenshe hears what sounds like a child’s laugh and footsteps in the hall she goes to investigate.
-And when she finds the ladder to the attic mysteriously down what does she do?
+The movie does establish quickly how Greta is not the most level-headed thinker; when the Heelshires depart for their holiday after Mrs. Heelshire creepily whispers into Greta’s ear, “I’m sorry.”
+She once again fails to take the hint and calls a cab.
+During a stormy night, she discovers that someone has cut a lock of her hair, stolen her necklace while she was showering and when she hears what sounds like a child’s laugh, and footsteps in the hall, she goes to investigate, but when she finds the ladder to the attic mysteriously down what does she do?

 It just gets worse from here.
-Local grocery delivery man Malcom (Rupert Evans), tells Greta that the Heelshire’s lost their son on his eighth birthday in a tragic fire, and that the doll appeared shortly afterwards.
-She is also told that Brahms was an “odd” boy and it is rumored he could have been responsible for the murder of local girl.
+Local grocery delivery man Malcolm (Rupert Evans), tells Greta that the Heelshire’s lost their son on his eighth birthday in a tragic fire and that the doll appeared shortly afterwards.
+She is also told that Brahms was an “odd” boy and it is rumoured he could have been responsible for the murder of the local girl.
 It’s also noted that the fire happened the same day as the murder, just before authorities had a chance to question Brahms.
-Does Greta now ask Malcom to help her pack and drive her to the airport?
-No, she hangs around this spooky ass house as objects continue to apparently move on their own, and a child’s voice on the telephone asking her to, “Come play, pretty Greta” and “Why won’t you follow the rules?”
-Brahms even leaves her favorite sandwich outside her door.
+Does Greta now ask Malcolm to help her pack and drive her to the airport?
+No, she hangs around this spooky ass house as objects continue to apparently move on their own, and a child’s voice on the telephone asks her to, “Come play, pretty Greta” and “Why won’t you follow the rules?”
+Brahms even leaves her favourite sandwich outside her door.
 It’s at this point that Greta comes to the realization that somehow the ghost of the dead child inhabits the doll, and it’s because he is shy that no one sees him when he moves.
 Yeah, that makes sense.
-So Greta decides to take the job seriously and begins to treat the doll like real child, and she follows the list given to her by the Heelshires, a list which mysteriously appeared next to the doll.
+So Greta decides to take the job seriously and begins to treat the doll-like real child, and she follows the list given to her by the Heelshires, a list which mysteriously appeared next to the doll.

 - No Guests